cis1951/lec6-code/README.md

 # Bubble Game!
 This README contains the instructions and code for **Lecture 6: Custom Views & Event Handling**.

 Here, we're going to build a game!
-In this game, bubbles will pop up on the screen, and based on their appearence you will have to perform different gestures to clear them.
+In this game, bubbles will pop up on the screen, and based on their appearance you will have to perform different gestures to clear them.
 You can restart the game when you're done, and also add other neat features/interesting looking bubbles.

 Here's a walkthrough of the steps we cover in lecture:

+## Step 0

-## Step 0: Create a new XCode project.
+Create a new XCode project.
 You can call it BubbleGame if you wish (store it in the `apps` directory).

+## Step 1

-## Step 1: Let's now first start by defining a model for our bubbles.
+Let's now first start by defining a model for our bubbles.
 We will probably want to store their size, position, color, and maybe some other properties later.
 So for now, let's make a file called `BubbleModel.swift` with the following struct.
 Note that we want it to conform to `Identifiable` to make our lives easier in the future, and all of the other properties are declared with `var` in case we want to change them later.
 Don't worry too much about the `CGFloat` type, just think of it as a normal float (it changes its precision based on the device, but you don't need to worry about this).
 This is the data type that many views and modifiers dealing with coordinates in SwiftUI use.

 ```swift
 struct Bubble: Identifiable {